Crafting a prototype for success

 December 10, 2020

-The physician assistant and Quinnipiac adjunct professor needed a way to teach colleagues at Saint Francis Hospital and Medical Center in Hartford how to safely care for tracheostomized patients.
+Sandor wanted to make sure that his colleagues at Saint Francis Hospital and Medical Center in Hartford knew how to care for these patients.

 “People don’t think much about it,” Sandor said, “but if you make a mistake with a tracheostomy, it’s life-threatening.”